shuaib88/algorithms_review/interview_cake/data_structures.md

 - Copy = o(n)

-* keys must be hashable (and contain hashable objects if a collection) *
+* keys must be hashable (and contain hashable objects if a collection)
+* python hash implemented as an array, after insertion if space is 2/3, dictionary \
+    gets resized, empty array allocated 8 slots
+* output of hash function is an array index

 Questions

-- how are hash functions created when you store custom objects in dicts?
-- how is hashtable implemented? what is the output of the hasfunction?
+- how is hashtable implemented? what is the output of the hasfunction? \
-\ a spot in memory an array index?
+    a spot in memory an array index?
 How much space gets allocated for a dict?

 ### List